-Ranking third among the U.S. states in area, California has a diverse topography and climate.
+Ranking 3rd among the U.S. states in area, California has a diverse topography and climate.
 A series of low mountains known as the Coast Ranges extends along the 1,200 mile (1,930 km) coast.
 The region from Point Arena, north of San Francisco, to the southern part of the state is subject to tremors and sometimes to severe earthquakes caused by tectonic stress along the San Andreas Fault.
 The Coast Ranges receive heavy rainfall in the north, where the giant cathedrallike redwood forests prevail, but the climate of these mountains is considerably drier in Southern California, and south of the Golden Gate no major rivers reach the ocean.
 Behind the coastal ranges in central California lies the great Central Valley, a long alluvial valley drained by the Sacramento and San Joaquin rivers.
 In the southeast lie vast wastelands, notably the Mojave Desert, site of Joshua Tree National Park.

 Rising as an almost impenetrable granite barrier east of the Central Valley is the Sierra Nevada range, which includes Mt.
 Whitney, Kings Canyon National Park, Sequoia National Park and Yosemite National Park.
 The Cascade Range, the northern continuation of the Sierra Nevada, includes Lassen Volcanic National Park.
 Lying east of the Southern Sierra Nevada range is Death Valley National Park.
-California has an enormously productive economy, which for a nation would be one of the ten largest in the world.
+California has an enormously productive economy, which for a nation, would be the 5th largest in the world.
 Although agriculture is gradually yielding to industry as the core of the state's economy, California leads the nation in the production of fruits and vegetables, including carrots, lettuce, onions, broccoli, tomatoes, strawberries, and almonds.
 The state's most valuable crops are grapes, cotton, flowers, and oranges; dairy products, however, contribute the single largest share of farm income, and California is again the national leader in this sector.
 The state also produces the major share of U.S. domestic wine.